 Radius particle property, which determines the

-per-particle display radii.
-The selection state of particles is given by the
+The selection state of particles is determined by the current value of their

-we assign a radius that depends on the selection state of each particle, which can be either 1 or 0.
-That is, the above radius expression will evaluate to 1.5 for selected particles, and to 1.0 for unselected particles.
+sets a radius depending on a particle's selection state.
+The above expression will evaluate to 1.5 for selected particles, and to 0.75 for unselected particles.